The Wendell & Anne Gauthier Family Foundation

 Michelle Gauthier (1968 – 2023)

-Additionally, Honoring Michelle Gauthier’s legacy of hospitality.
+Additionally honoring Michelle Gauthier’s legacy of hospitality.

 Like many New Orleanians, Michelle Gauthier found her calling in the service industry, focusing on clean eating for families like her own.
 When she moved to Manhattan, she was committed to elevating the community’s dining experience with Mulberry & Vine’s whole ingredients and innovative recipes.
 Like Wendell, Michelle impacted her community by addressing its real needs.
 What truly marked her success was her unwavering passion for both food and people, a combination that turned skeptics into loyal customers and left an indelible legacy.